Helping children in care achieve the highest GCSE Maths grade they can.

-STEMeUp is an adaptive maths tutor we’re building for children in care — and for the network of Designated Teachers, PEP Caseworkers, and Virtual School Heads working alongside them.
+STEMeUp is a fully customised and automated maths learning platform for children in care — and for the network of Designated Teachers, PEP Caseworkers, and Virtual School Heads working alongside them.

 Get in touch

-Pre-build.
-Starting in the North East — talking to schools and local authorities now.
+Starting in the North East before rolling out nationally — talking to schools and local authorities now.

 Knowledge and potential aren’t the same thing.